mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/developer/member3.rst

 update_hotel method takes hotel_id and hotel class as parameter.
-This method updates the hotel whose hotel_id is equal to taken hotel_id with taken hotel class attributes but without logo attribute.
+This method updates the hotel whose hotel_id is equal to taken hotel_id of taken hotel class but without logo attribute.

 update_hotel_with_logo method takes hotel_id and hotel class as parameter.
-This method updates the hotel whose hotel_id is equal to taken hotel_id with taken hotel class attributes.
+This method updates the hotel whose hotel_id is equal to taken hotel_id of taken hotel class.

 After update operations, hotel table will be updated.